julian-hecker/traversy-react/README.md

 ## Notes

+## Create React App
+Will create a somewhat sloppy template to get started.
+Couple of things not necessary.
+There are many extra templates available online, like a typescript template.

+`npx create-react-app . --template typescript`

 ### Hooks
 Functions that let us hook into React state and lifecycle methods from a functional component
 - useState